 Ms. Corrales regularly performs in concert, and is thrilled to make her return this season for the third time as a featured singer in the Holiday Pops!
 Concerts Series with The Boston Pops Symphony under the baton of Keith Lockhart.
 Other recent concert engagements include Soloist, Verdi Inno delle Nazioni, Soloist (cover) Verdi Requiem, Soloist, Orff Carmina Burana, and Soloist, Handel The Messiah.

-Ms. Corrales received her operatic training under the tutelage of Lynn Eustis at the Boston University Opera Institute, where she earned praise for her “focus, clarity, and lustre” (Boston Music Intelligencer).
-Recent roles at the Institute include Ma Zegner in Mazzoli’s Proving Up, Anne Trulove in Stravinsky’s The Rake's Progress, and partial roles as the title character in Donizetti’s Lucia di Lammermoor, and the title character in Dvořák’s Rusalka.
+Ms. Corrales received her operatic training as a Young Artist with the Boston University Opera Institute.
+Her roles at the Institute include Ma Zegner Proving Up, Mary Crawford Mansfield Park, Anne Trulove The Rake's Progress, and scenes as Contessa Almaviva Le Nozze di Figaro, and the title character in Rusalka.